 iFormulas is a free iOS reference app.
 It does not provide solutions to problems, but serves as a quick reference to the essential information on subjects from physics and chemistry to electrical engineering.

 iTunes U provides a truly shocking amount of material for a free app.
 The app gives users access to entire undergraduate and graduate courses and materials from colleges and universities throughout the world.
 The app includes a variety of materials with the additional ability to highlight text and take notes.

-Currently only offered via an iOS app, Khan Academy is one of the most recognized names in tutoring aids and study guides.
+Khan Academy is one of the most recognized names in tutoring aids and study guides.
 The Khan Academy app provides access for over 4,200 videos, for free, in areas ranging from humanities and social science to physics and engineering.
 The app includes test prep utilities that allow students to track their progress leading up to an exam.

 LexisNexis remains one of the dominant academic search engines of periodicals and legal text.
 This is an indispensable research tool that can help any student regardless of degree program.